ahoward93/ElkStackProject1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the jump box machine can accept connections from the Internet.
+Only the jump box machine can accept connections from the internet.
 Access to this machine is only allowed from the following IP addresses:
 99.36.181.143.

 Machines within the network can only be accessed by the jump box via SSH port 22 from the whitelisted IP address 99.36.181.143.
 The jump box can also access the ELK VM.
 The load balancer is also exposed to the public internet.